 For clarity, that was the episode where they were door-to-door rubber nipple salesmen.
 No, it does not make any more sense in context; yes, it WAS done simply to fill an episode with nipple references.

-Let's not forget what Mr. Horse was probably doing to the walrus that would make him whisper, "Call the police!"
+Whatever Mr. Horse was probably doing to the walrus that would make him whisper, "Call the police!"

 On that note, when they went to go sell nipples to the couple, Ren explicitly mentions that they make good hickies.